What is Project Borealis?

 What engine are you using and why isn’t it Source?

 Unreal Engine 4 presents the team with better opportunities for delivering an enjoyable experience than the Source Engine, which was used for the previous Half-Life games.
 Source is an outdated and less efficient engine to use when compared with Unreal.
 We feel, as a team, that using a more modern engine will better reflect our vision for the game and are confident that we can recreate the feel of the Source engine in UE4.
 Our Ravenholm tech demo will help demonstrate our progress so far, and will give us the opportunity to use feedback from the demo to better the full game.

 Yes… well, maybe.
 Every so often, Project Borealis will announce a recruitment drive across teams where we require more members.
 You may apply to join one of the teams listed via the application forms at https://www.projectborealis.com/join-the-resistance/openings/.
 If the team you want to join is not listed as one of those seeking members, that means we are not in need of more individuals in that team and you should wait for the next recruitment drive to see if a role has opened up.

 I don’t have any experience in the gaming industry, can I still apply?

-While the PM team is currently focused on bringing on senior team members to fit specific technical needs, we encourage everyone with similar skills in other fields of work or academic backgrounds to apply.
+While the PM team is currently focused on bringing on qualified team members to fit specific technical needs, we encourage anyone with skills in related fields to apply.

-As stated in our first update, we are currently making a demo for you guys to play, in order to get your feedback on how we’re doing in the new engine.
+Our focus is currently on both building out the game’s core systems, and making a tech demo for you guys to play, in order to get your feedback on how we’re doing in the new engine.
 Your feedback is important as it will help us steer in the right direction for the future!
-Be sure to check for updated regarding the demo, and anything else!
+Be sure to check back for development updates and news about the tech demo!